Robert Kirkman: Career

 Kirkman's latest television project known as Five Year will be a joint venture between Skybound and Viki.com.
 It will be filmed for TV in Korea and available everywhere on Viki.com.
 The pre-apocalyptic story centres on a family dealing with an impending meteor strike.
 It was picked up for an initial 1 season run of 16 episodes with a plan for 5 seasons.
 Filming begins in late 2016.

 Around November 7, 2016, Kirkman's production company Skybound Entertainment was set to produce a remake of the film An American Werewolf in London.
 The remake was to be written and directed by Max Landis, son of the original director John Landis.
 Kirkman and David Alpert would be executive producers on the film.
 However, after the sexual misconduct allegations against Landis, it is currently unknown if it is still happening.

 On April 4, 2017, it was announced that Seth Rogen and Evan Goldberg would direct/write/produce a live-action adaptation of Invincible for Universal Pictures, with Kirkman also serving as a producer on the project.
 In 2021, Kirkman reaffirmed that the project was still in the works.

 In 2018, it was announced that Amazon Prime Video had given a series order for an animated adaptation of Invincible for a first season consisting of eight episodes.
-Simon Racioppa serves as showrunner for the series and also serves as executive producer alongside Kirkman, David Alpert, Catherine Winder, Seth Rogan, and Evan Goldberg.
-The series stars Steven Yeun, J. K. Simmons, Sandra Oh, Mark Hamill, Seth Rogen, Gillian Jacobs, Andrew Rannells, Zazie Beetz, Walton Goggins, Jason Mantzoukas, Zachary Quinto, Khary Payton, Chris Diamantopoulos, Malese Jow, Kevin Michael Richardson and Grey Griffin.
+Simon Racioppa serves as showrunner for the series and also serves as executive producer alongside Kirkman, David Alpert, Catherine Winder, Seth Rogen, and Evan Goldberg.
+The series stars Steven Yeun, J. K. Simmons, Sandra Oh, Mark Hamill, Seth Rogen, Gillian Jacobs, Andrew Rannells, Zazie Beetz, Walton Goggins, Jason Mantzoukas, Zachary Quinto, Khary Payton, Chris Diamantopoulos, Malese Jow, Kevin Michael Richardson, and Grey Griffin.
 In April 2021, the series was renewed for a second and third season.

 Kirkman pitched the story for Renfield, a horror-comedy about Count Dracula's henchman Renfield.
 The film was announced by Universal Pictures in November 2019.
 It is directed by Chris McKay and stars Nicholas Hoult and Nicolas Cage as Renfield and Dracula, respectively.

+In February 2023, it was announced that Kirkman would reunite with Lorenzo De Felici to launch Void Rivals, a new series that would kick-off a new shared comic universe.
+In June 2023, it was later revealed that the book would launch the Energon Universe and that Kirkman's production company, Skybound, would publish comics based on Transformers and G.I.
+Joe.

 Personal life

-Kirkman and his wife live in Kentucky.
-Their son, Peter Parker Kirkman, was born on April 25, 2006.
+Kirkman and his wife lived in Kentucky until 2011.
+Their son was born on April 25, 2006.

+Kirkman and his family currently live in Los Angeles having moved there in 2011.